-- 10. Edit the environment.yaml file from new build and perform the following changes: - Add the tag: <new_tag_of_upgrade_image> tag separately under primary sections. - Change the storage class for catalog under primary section to catalog and log PV name respectively Set the paused=false under primary section. - Change the strorageClass for data and logs as with storageClassName and then apply environment.yaml file using the following command and ensure that the primary server is upgraded successfully: kubectl apply -f environment.yaml - Upgrade the MSDP Scaleout by updating the new image tag in msdpscaleout section in environment.yaml file. - Apply environment.yaml file using the following command and ensure that MSDP is deployed successfully:
+- 10. Edit the environment.yaml file from new build and perform the following changes: - Add the tag: <new_tag_of_upgrade_image> tag separately under primary sections. - Provide EFS ID for storageClassName of the catalog volume under primary section.
+Set the paused=false under primary section.
+EFS ID must be same as used in the Create new PVC and PV with EFS volume handle step in the above section. - Change the strorageClass for data and logs as with storageClassName and then apply environment.yaml file using the following command and ensure that the primary server is upgraded successfully:

+- Upgrade the MSDP Scaleout by updating the new image tag in msdpscaleout section in environment.yaml file. - Apply environment.yaml file using the following command and ensure that MSDP is deployed successfully: